 A prolonged delivery with excessive pressure on the baby’s head can cause swelling and bruising.
 Additionally, a caput succedaneum is more likely to form in deliveries with the following complications/characteristics:

 - Primiparous mother (first time giving birth) (4)

 A caput succedaneum is usually most obvious immediately after delivery.
-Medical professionals should recognize it as a swelling of the scalp.
-It is often 1-2 cm in depth; circumference is more variable.
-There may be bruising or changes to the color of the skin.
+Medical professionals should recognize it as a soft swelling of the scalp, primarily on the part of the head which came through the birth canal first, although it may extend to both sides of the scalp.
+It is typically 1-2 cm in depth.
+There may be bruising or changes to the color of the skin (2, 5).

 In most cases, no treatment is needed for a caput succedaneum; it will likely go away on its own.
-However, if there is bruising involved, this may lead to elevated bilirubin and jaundice.
+However, if there is bruising involved, this may lead to elevated bilirubin and jaundice (6).
 Jaundice is usually not a serious threat either, and in a mild form, often resolves spontaneously.
-Sometimes jaundice does require treatment, which may include phototherapy, blood transfusions, or addressing any underlying causes.
+Sometimes jaundice does require treatment, which may include phototherapy, blood transfusions, or addressing any underlying causes (7).
 If more intense degrees of jaundice go undiagnosed or are improperly managed, this can result in kernicterus, which is a dangerous and permanent form of brain damage.
-Babies with kernicterus may develop cerebral palsy, seizure disorders, and other lifelong disabilities.
+Babies with kernicterus may develop cerebral palsy, hearing impairments, and other lifelong disabilities (6).

 Free Case Review | Available 24/7 | No Fee Until We Win

 Press the Live Chat button on your browser

 Complete Our Online Contact Form